cr88192/bgbtech_misc/README.md

 This was an initial test of the design for BTIC1H.
 This implementation does frame-at-a-time encoding, and does not support incremental encoding.
 A version used for streaming video from a robot would likely be a little more minimalist and support incremental encoding.
-This is a "too be done" thing.
+This is a "to be done" thing.

 This supports being compiled as a VfW codec driver.
 This allows its use from other Windows applications while embedded in an AVI.
 AVI and a modified BMP will be the canonical formats for on-disk storage of BTIC1H video or images.